harnettd/3-column-preview-card/README.md

 Users should be able to:

 - View the optimal layout depending on their device's screen size.
 TThere are desktop and mobile layouts.
 - See hover states for interactive elements.
+There are three buttons each with a hover state.

 ### Screenshots